UPDATED March 2, 2026

 - Buzz Lightyear’s Space Ranger Spin closed on August 4th, 2025 for updates to the attraction, and will not reopen until Spring 2026.

-- Disney has announced that Cinderella Castle is being repainted back to its previous color scheme of blues, creams, and grays.
-Painting will begin in January 2026.
-The project will begin with draining the moat around the castle, and then painting will begin.
+- Cinderella Castle is being repainted back to its previous color scheme of blues, creams, and grays.
+Painting began in late January 2026.
 Worried about getting photos in front of the castle without cranes?
 Don’t worry — cranes should be lowered by 12 PM (noon) each day at the latest.
 It’s expected to be complete later in 2026.

 Disney’s Hollywood Studios